 For children who aren’t especially interested in science, give one of our book themed science experiments a go.
 These are also great for younger children, as adding context to an activity really helps keep kids engaged.

 Whatever the age of the child, the benefits of science experiments and activities are huge.
 The best thing about science is that you probably already have everything you need for awesome science experiments in the kitchen or around the house.

 - Encourage curiosity.
 Children can use science experiments and activities to find answers to questions which will probably lead to more questions and hopefully help nurture a natural curiosity and understanding about the world around them.

-- Get outdoors – science is a great way to encourage children outside.
-Whether it’s making rockets, building water walls or just trying some sinking and floating it’s always good to be outside.
+- Get outdoors – science is a great way to encourage children to go outside.
+Whether it’s making rockets, building water walls or just trying some sinking and floating, it’s always good to be outside.

-- Planning skills – science projects help develop planning and problem solving skills as well as the resilience to keep trying if something doesn’t work first time.
+- Planning skills – science projects help develop planning and problem-solving skills and the resilience to keep trying if something doesn’t work the first time.

 - Teamwork – science experiments are a brilliant way to encourage children to work as part of a team and for parents to spend quality time with children too!